mjordan/islandora_bagger/README.md

 # delete_settings_file: true

 # Optional.
 Whether or not to log the serialized Bag's location so Islandora can
-# retrieve the Bag's download URL via REST.
-This has nothing to do with the Monolog
+# retrieve the Bag's download URL.
-# logger (which is controlled by the log_bag_creation setting above).
 Default is false.
 log_bag_location: true

 ############################